heathermiller/dist-prog-book/chapter/7/langs-consistency.md

 end
 ```

 The first line of `state` means: declare a channel called `network_channel` in which messages are 3-tuples.
 The first field of the message is called `dst`, the second `src`, and the third is called `integer`. `@` is our location-specifier, so if a program wants to send a message to a node at a given identifier, they will place it in the first `dst` field.
+For example, a message destined for `A` would look like `['A', 'me', 10]`.
+The `@` denotes the location-specifier within the collection's "schema".

 The second line means: declare a table (persists) called `saved_buffer` in which messages follow the same format as `network_channel`.
 There's no location specifier since this collection is not network-connected.